smashdevcode/seattle-code-camp-2018/comparison-of-frontend-frameworks/demos.md

 });
 ```

-#### The Vue Instance Template

-* The DOM element that we bind our instance to provides our template
 * Vue provides built-in directives that we can use in our templates
   * `v-for` is used to create a list